16 - 21 June 2024

 Abstract

-Additive manufacturing (AM; 3D printing) has clear benefits in the production of lightweight mirrors for astronomy: it can create optimised lightweight structures and combine multiple components into one.
-New capabilities in AM ceramics, silicon carbide infiltrated with silicon and fused silica, offer the possibility to combine the design benefits of AM with a material suitable for visible, ultraviolet and X-ray applications.
-This paper will introduce the printing methods and post-processing steps to convert AM ceramic samples into reflective mirrors.
-Surface roughness measurements after abrasive polishing of the AM ceramics will be presented.
+Additive manufacturing (AM; 3D printing), which builds a structure layer-by-layer, has clear benefits in the production of lightweight mirrors for astronomy, as it can create optimised lightweight structures and combine multiple components into one.
+AM aluminium mirrors have been reported that demonstrate a 44% reduction in mass from an equivalent solid and the consolidation of nine parts into one.
+However, there is a limit on the micro-roughness that can be achieved using AM aluminium at ∼5nm RMS (root mean square; Sq), therefore, to target applications at shorter wavelengths alternative AM materials are required.
+New capabilities in AM ceramics, silicon carbide infiltrated with silicon (SiC + Si) and fused silica, offer the possibility to combine the design benefits of AM with a material suitable for visible, ultraviolet and x-ray applications.

 Presenter